UnicefAbhiSharma009/MetadataSearch/README.md

 ## Acknowledgments

-- Salesforce Developer Community
-- All contributors and testers
-	└── default/
-		├── classes/
-		│   ├── META_MetadataSearchController.cls
-		│   └── META_MetadataSearchControllerTest.cls
-		└── lwc/
-			└── metaMetadataSearch/
-				├── metaMetadataSearch.html
-				├── metaMetadataSearch.js
-				├── metaMetadataSearch.js-meta.xml
-				└── metaMetadataSearch.css

-🧪 Testing
-- Apex test coverage is provided via META_MetadataSearchControllerTest.cls.
-- LWC can be tested in any Lightning App Page or Utility Bar context.

-🤝 Contributing
-Contributions are welcome!
-Please:
-- Fork the repository
-- Create a feature branch
-- Submit a pull request with a clear description

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-👤 Author
-Abhishek Sharma

-GitHub: @cloudwithabhi
-Email: contact@cloudwithabhi.com
-Organization: CloudWithAbhi

-🙏 Acknowledgments
-- Salesforce Developer Community
+- Thanks to the Salesforce Developer Community for their resources and support.
-- All contributors and testers
+- Appreciation to all contributors and testers who helped improve this project.
-- Made with ❤️ by Abhishek Sharma | Powered by Salesforce
+- Made with ❤️ by Abhishek Sharma | Powered by Salesforce.